pvzhelnov/gerpa/gerpa/templates/modules/python/llm_provider/TEMPLATE.md

 import logging
 from pathlib import Path
 from datetime import datetime
-from typing import Dict, Any, Optional, Type, Union from abc import ABC, abstractmethod, ABCMeta from pydantic import BaseModel
+from typing import Dict, Any, Optional, Type, Union, List from abc import ABC, abstractmethod, ABCMeta from pydantic import BaseModel